Prothoma Kadambini

 Prothoma Kadambini is an Indian Bengali television biographical period drama based on the biography of the first practising female physician of British-ruled India and South Asia, Doctor Kadambini Ganguly.
 The show aired on the Bengali General Entertainment Channel Star Jalsha and is also available on digital platform Hotstar.
 It premiered on 16 March 2020.
 The show is produced by Shree Venkatesh Films and stars Solanki Roy and Honey Bafna in lead roles.
 The show went to off air on 28 February 2021.

 Plot

-Kadambini Ganguly (née Basu), following her upbringing and her struggles to obtain her medical education.
+Kadambini Ganguly (née Basu), fights her way to pursue medicine through the narrow doors that education kept shut to women.
 She eventually becomes a successful doctor with the help of her school teacher, who later became her husband, the social reformer Dwarakanath Ganguly.
-Even after the demise of her husband, she continues her job and with earnest attempt to reform the society alongside taking care of her family she finally becomes an immortal figure of Indian history.
+Even after the demise of her husband, she continues her job and with earnest attempt to reform the society alongside taking care of her family until she becomes an immortal figure of Indian history.